ledeniz/midi-footswitch/README.md

-# MIDI Footswitch
+# MIDI Footswitch Converter

 <a href="./img/midi-2.jpg"><img src="./img/midi-2.jpg" width=220 alt="Photo of a prototype enclosed and in use" /></a>
 <a href="./img/midi-1.jpg"><img src="./img/midi-1.jpg" width=370 alt="Photo of a prototype enclosed with the top of the enclosure removed" /></a>

 ## Description
-The goal of this project is to build a device, where [a simple footswitch](https://archive.is/ykACL/2fbe0dc294888a247c4ef17947f29507e65076bb.jpg) or sustain pedal can be plugged into, and then sends a MIDI message over USB, triggered by using the pedal.
+The goal of this project is to build a device that converts a simple analog on/off signal to a MIDI message.
+A [simple footswitch](https://archive.is/ykACL/2fbe0dc294888a247c4ef17947f29507e65076bb.jpg) or sustain pedal can be plugged into it and trigger the MIDI message over USB.

 This code makes use of the Arduino library [MIDIUSB](https://github.com/arduino-libraries/MIDIUSB).